• Skip to primary navigation

 Using Spatula to Release the Potato dish

-Irish Pan HaggertyChula’s Expert Tips
+Irish Pan HaggertyRecipe Tips and Tricks

 • Because of their high starch content, russet potatoes work best in this dish.
-The starch helps to bind the potatoes, onions and cheese together.
+The starch helps to bind the potatoes, onions, and cheese together.

 • You can also use sharp Cheddar cheese in place of the Dubliner cheese.

-• It’s important to add some pressure to compact the potatoes, onions and cheese together to that everything sticks together.
+• It's important to add some pressure to compact the potatoes, onions, and cheese together to that everything sticks together.

 • I like to garnish the Irish Pan Haggerty with sliced green onion tops.
 You could also use minced chives or parsley.